rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="getClients"></a>
 ## *getClients*

 Gets a list of clients.

 ### Events

- No Events.
+No Events

 ### Parameters